 The topic was addressed in papers [2, 3, 5, 6, 7].

-The solution for avoidance of descendant reconfiguration for inter-donor routing
+The solution for avoidance of descendant reconfiguration for inter-donor-DU routing

 Papers [2, 5, 6, 7] propose base the discussion on IP tunnelling between source and target donor-DUs, similar to what has been agreed for UL inter-donor rerouting.